emirhanyener/java-game-lib/docs/Cursor.md

 # Cursor
-Cursor class is used to getting cursor position and cursor event datas.
+Cursor class is used to getting cursor position and cursor event data.

 ## Cursor Methods
 ### getPosition